-In this day and age any betting app wanting to attract punters will offer a seamless, hassle free cash out experience.
+In this day and age, any betting app wanting to attract punters will offer seamless, hassle-free Cash out experience.
 Gone are the days of waiting for a match to end to collect those winnings.
 Nowadays, punters regularly have the choice to take an early profit or cut their losses rather than wait for their bet to be settled.
-In this article we look at the different choices you have with cash out, such as using Partial cash out where you can close out part of your original bet and keep the remaining stake alive, and also look at a current list of the best betting apps which offer this service.
+In this article, we look at the different options you have with cash out, such as using Partial Cash out where you can close out part of your original bet and keep the remaining stake alive, and also look at a current list of the best betting apps which offer this service.

-Different apps offer the Cash Out option in different ways, some with certain incentives and offers.
-So, we have decided to list what apps we feel have the best cash out options.
+Different apps offer the Cash Out option in different ways, some with specific incentives and offers.
+So, we have decided to list what apps we feel have the best Cash-out options.

 1. bet365 App

 bet365 is the world’s largest betting site and was one of the first out of the blocks to offer the Cash out feature, and it remains one of the best.
 The Cash out feature can be used on a massive range of single and multiple bets for both pre-match odds and in-play markets.
 They offer Cash out on football, cricket, horse racing, tennis and basketball among other sports.